loganmacdougall/Word-Finder-Solver/README.md

-# Unscrabbler
+# Word Finder Solver

-This will solve scrabble words for you.
+This will solve for words in any "Word Finder" game.

 ## Build
 Clone the repo and then run in the directory